Echinacea, a valuable aid for the immune system

 - Bibliography

-What does the echinacea look like
+What the echinacea plant looks like

 History and origins of echinacea

-How is echinacea used
+How to use echinacea

-Thanks to its healing properties, echinacea is also used in cosmetic products for the treatment of acne, stretch marks and wrinkles, or simply to relieve red or irritated skin if added to the water of a nice warm bath.
+Echinacea preparations, due to the healing properties of the plant, are also used for cosmetic use to treat acne, stretch marks and wrinkles, or simply to provide relief to reddened or irritated skin when added to the water of a nice warm bath.

 Curiosities

-- In the language of flowers, echinacea symbolizes, in its own right, Strength and Health.
+- In the language of flowers, Echinacea symbolizes, in its own right, Strength and Health.

 - Echinacea attracts butterflies, bees and other insects when grown in the garden.